kalpeshpatil811/TrailersHub/README.md

 # TrailersBay
 Created by using HTML and CSS.
 It is simply website to watch trailers of different shows.
 It has some glassy effects.
-Also i have tried make it resposive.
+Also i have tried make it responsive.